IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/recovery-services/vault/backup-storage-config/README.md

 ### Parameter: `recoveryVaultName`

 The name of the parent Azure Recovery Service Vault.
-Required if the template is used in a standalone deployment.
+Required if the template is used in a standaluno deployment.

 - Required: Yes
 - Type: string